shakacode/react-webpack-rails-tutorial/README.md

       heroku buildpacks:set --index 3 https://github.com/sreid/heroku-buildpack-sourceversion.git --app your-app
       ```
 + **Development Mode**: Two flavors: Hot reloading assets (JavaScript & CSS) and Static loading.
    + **Hot Loading**: We modify the URL in [application.html.erb](app/views/layouts/application.html.erb) based on whether or not we're in production mode using the helpers `env_stylesheet_link_tag` and `env_javascript_include_tag`. *Development mode* uses the Webpack Dev server running on port 3500.
 Other modes (production/test) use precompiled files.
-See `Procfile.hot`. `Procfile.dev` also starts this mode.
+See `Procfile.dev` that starts this mode.
 Note, *you don't have to refresh a Rails web page to view changes to JavaScript or CSS*.

    + **Static Loading**: This uses webpack to create physical files of the assets, both JavaScript and CSS.
 This is essentially what we had before we enabled *Hot Loading*.
 You have to *refresh* the page to see changes to JavaScript or CSS.
-See `Procfile.static`.
+See `Procfile.dev-static`.
 It is important to note that tests will use the same statically generated files.

       + Note, the following view helpers do the magic to make this work:
    ```erb